ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ## Introduction

 This project provides a reference implementation for moving data from on-premises relational database(s) into a Cloud Managed Database Service (dashDB) so that the data can be analyzed quickly, easily, and without the need to setup any new hardware or request resources from the IT department.
-In this example the on premises databases are in two differend RDBMS'es to emulate two different organizations.
+In this example, the on premises databases are in two different RDBMS'es to emulate two different organizations.
 However, you could use a similar pattern and set of step to copy from a single database into the cloud as well.

 In this case, one organization is using IBM's PureData System for Analytics (Netezza) and the other DB2 on Linux for their data warehouses.
-The data from these systems will be pushed or pulled into dashDB in the cloud so that it can be combined and analyzed as a single entity.
+The data from these systems will be pushed into dashDB in the cloud so that it can be combined and analyzed as a single entity.

 **We will provide two mechanisms for moving the data from on-premises to the cloud, Bluemix Data Connect and Lift CLI, so that you can choose the method based on who you demoing to.** Data Connect is a cleaner, easier solution for one time moves, and best used when demoing to Business Users (LOB managers and executives).
-Lift CLI is how we would productionalize this process if we were doing this over and over to keep the data in synch, and best used when demoing to IT.
+Lift CLI is how we would productionalize the initial and delta data load process, and best used when demoing to IT.

 ### Loading data using IBM Data Connect